pupil-labs/pupil-docs/neon/pupil-cloud/offset-correction/index.md

 - The grey circle indicates the raw gaze estimate provided by Neon’s gaze estimation pipeline.
 - The red circle indicates the gaze position with the current offset applied.
-- The blue circle indicates the offset correction applied in the Neon Companion App.
+- The blue circle indicates the offset correction applied in the Neon Companion app.

 <video width="100%" controls>
   <source src="./offset-correction.mp4" type="video/mp4">